-The patient safety implications for physicians in prescribing a medication or using a medical device in an off-label manner include the following:
+Patient safety strategies for clinicians who prescribe a medication or use a medical device in an off-label manner include the following:

 - Ensure that the medication is not an experimental drug.
 It must have FDA approval for some use and not be for “investigational use.”3

-- Become knowledgeable about the medication or device, its originally approved use, and the new “off-label” use—including the potential risks and complications, side effects, and contraindications with its use.
+- Study the medication or device, its originally approved use, and the new “off-label” use—including the potential risks and complications, side effects, and contraindications with its use.
 For example, if the medication literature or package insert states that it is “not for” a particular use, avoid that off-label use.

 - Investigate the acceptance of the proposed off-label use in the medical community or your specialty.
 Determine whether the proposed off-label use meets the national standards in the specialty or if consensus statements or guidelines for the product exist.

 - Conduct a thorough history and physical to determine whether the patient has any underlying medical conditions that would prohibit the off-label use and whether the patient is taking other medications that might adversely interact with the proposed off-label use.

 - Educate the patient about the medication or product, the proposed off-label use—including the evidence to support the proposed treatment and how you expect the patient to benefit from the medication or device—and the use for which the medication or product received FDA approval.

 - Obtain the patient’s written consent for off-label use.
-Visit our Informed Consent resource center for sample off-label use consent forms: prescription drugs and medical devices.
+See our informed consent resources and sample off-label use consent forms for prescription drugs and medical devices.

-- Note that the key points in patient education and consent include the following:
+- Include these key points in patient education and on written informed consent forms:

-- A statement that the off-label use is use of the drug or device in a way that differs from that described on the FDA-approved drug label so all the possible side effects and complications are not known.
+- An off-label use is use of the drug or device in a way that differs from that described on the FDA-approved drug label so all the possible side effects and complications are not known.

-- A statement that the details of the treatment have been fully explained in terms that are easily understood by the patient.
+- The details of the treatment have been fully explained and the patient’s understanding was verified.

-- A statement that no guarantees about the results of the medication are given.
+- No guarantees about the results of the medication or device were given.

-- A statement that the patient is not required to take the medication.
+- The patient is not required to take the medication or use the device.

-- Follow up with the patient on a regular basis to monitor for any adverse or unknown reactions to the medication.
+- Follow up with the patient on a regular basis to monitor for and document any adverse or unknown reactions to the medication.

-Off-label use has proven to be very beneficial in the medical community.
+Off-label use has proved to be very beneficial in the medical community.
 When approached in a manner consistent with patient safety, it can provide avenues for treatment not otherwise available.